Blairgowrie

 How has employment changed recently in the suburb of Blairgowrie?

 Over the past year to September 2025, the suburb of Blairgowrie has experienced employment growth, with total employment increasing while the labour force increased.
-As a result, the unemployment rate has fall.
+As a result, the unemployment rate has rise.
 By comparison, Greater Melbourne saw employment increased and its unemployment rate rose.

 What is the workforce participation rate in the suburb of Blairgowrie?